This page lists the changes made to PEDro in the last internet update.

 - PEDro update on Monday 7 September 2015

 - Links to latest updates

 PEDro is updated once per month, usually on the first Monday of the calendar month.
-The most recent update of PEDro occurred on Monday 12 January 2015 (a week later than usual because of the holiday period).
+The most recent update of PEDro occurred on Monday 7 September 2015.

 - Paediatrics (15 new records available)